-Once you reach the age of 55, you can take 25% of your pension pot tax free, with the remainder being used to provide you with an income throughout your retirement – typically through an annuity or income drawdown.
+Once you reach the age of 55, you can take 25% of your pension pot tax-free, with the remainder being used to provide you with a source of income throughout your retirement – typically through an annuity or income drawdown.
 You decide what you do with your tax-free lump sum, but it’s important you don’t waste it because once it’s gone, it’s gone.

 Regular income in retirement

-Once you reach retirement you have flexibility over how you use your retirement savings.
-You can enter drawdown and withdraw lump sums, generate a steady income or do both, as and when you choose, or swap your pot for an annuity – a regular income throughout retirement.
+Once you reach the retirement age, you have flexibility over how you use your retirement savings.
+You can enter drawdown and withdraw lump sums, generate a steady income or do both, as and when you choose or swap your pot for an annuity – a regular income throughout retirement.
 Moneyfarm’s Pension Drawdown service is free.
 Get in touch with our Investment Consultants to find out more.

-To encourage you to save for your future, the government offers tax relief on your pension contributions relative to your income tax band, which can boost your pension savings by 25%.
+To encourage you to save for your future, the government offers pension tax relief on the contributions to your pension relative to your income tax band, which can boost your pension savings by 25%.

 Essentially, this means a basic rate taxpayer only has to pay £8,000 into their pension to make an overall contribution of £10,000.
-Over the long-term, this can make a real impact to the size of your pension pot.
+Over the long term, this can make a real impact on the size of your pension fund.

 Transfer old workplace pensions

-You may be your own boss now but you might have several pension pots from your previous jobs.
-When you have lot of little pensions, it’s difficult to understand how much you’ve got, how your investments are performing and even how much you’re paying, which can all impact your return.
-Combining your pensions into one place can help give you the control to make better decisions to help you reach your financial goals.
+You may be your own boss now, but you might have several pensions from your previous jobs.
+When you have a lot of minuscule pensions, it can become challenging to understand how much you’ve got, how your investments are performing and even how much you’re paying, which can all impact your return.
+Combining your pensions into one place can help you make better decisions to help you reach your financial goals.

 Problems with pensions for the self-employed

-Before jumping into opening your pension, it’s important you are aware of all the facts.
+Before jumping into opening a pension, it’s vital that you are aware of all the facts.